BACnet: Protocol and standards

 The development of the BACnet protocol began in June, 1987, in Nashville, Tennessee, at the inaugural meeting of the ASHRAE BACnet committee, known at that time as SPC 135P, "EMCS Message Protocol".
 The committee worked at reaching consensus using working groups to divide up the task of creating a standard.
 The working groups focused on specific areas and provided information and recommendations to the main committee.
 The first three working groups were the Data Type and Attribute Working Group, Primitive Data Format Working Group, and the Application Services Working Group.

 BACnet became ANSI/ASHRAE Standard 135 in 1995.
 BACnet had an almost immediate impact on the HVAC controls industry.
 In 1996 Alerton announced a BACnet product line for HVAC controls, from the operator's workstation to small variable air volume (VAV) controllers.
 Automated Logic Corporation and Delta Controls soon followed suit.

 The Method of Test for Conformance to BACnet was published in 2003 as BSR/ASHRAE Standard 135.1.
-BACnet became an international (ISO) standard in with ISO 16484-5:2003.
+BACnet became an international (ISO) standard as ISO 16484-5:2003.
 The Method of Test would soon follow as ISO 16484-6:2005.
 BACnet is under continuous maintenance by the ASHRAE Standing Standard Project Committee 135.